daphne-eu/daphne/doc/development/Testing.md

 The test script has several flags that control how the DAPHNE system and the test executable are built through the build script `build.sh`.

 - `--cuda`, `--fpgaopencl`, and `--mpi` switch on the respective feature of DAPHNE.
+- `--no-papi` switch off the respective feature of DAPHNE.
 - `--debug` builds DAPHNE with debug information.
 - `-nb` or `--no-build` builds DAPHNE with pre-compiled dependencies (available in the DAPHNE containers).